Evalir/oz-playground/src/W4/WETHDonationsReport.md

 The `withdraw` function, while reentrancy safe, it uses `.transfer` to send the user's balance.
 This only forwards 2100 gas, and therefore any complex interactions which are not direct withdrawals through an EOA might fail.
 ## Vulnerability: No way to freeze the implementation
 As the contract will be deployed as a proxy, ideally the implementation would be freezed so that users always have to go through the proxy.
 Consider implementing a freeze functionality.
+# Vulnerability: no upgrade logic in the contract for its use as a proxy implementation
+As the contract will be deployed using a proxy, this lack of upgrade logic will restrict the kind of proxy it can use to Transparent Proxies.
+OpenZeppelin's recommended proxy is the UUPS, which requires the upgrade logic to be in the implementation.
 ## Note: No natspec usage.
 Please consider using natspec for documentation.
 ## Note: No events emitted on `donate`, `donateWithPermit`, `addLockTime` nor `withdraw`